FAIR2-for-research-software/Software_Lifecycle_Planning/episodes/SMP_for_research.md

 * Training: If your software sees a lot of buy-in in the community and that is relatively complex to use (not all software are), you might want to train others to use it.
 You can do that via tutorials or training events.
 This is a very powerful way to give your work more visibility and a very efficient way to create collaborations!

 ### Long term sustainability
 Maintenance of the software is tricky.
 We can distinguish two parts:

-- The software is in a final form, but the founding is still there: In that case it is important to identify who is in charge of the maintenance and update.
+* The software is in a final form, but the founding is still there: In that case it is important to identify who is in charge of the maintenance and update.
 You might work with totally different people than at the beginning of the project.
 So it is important to plan this ahead (cf previous section).
 A good documentation will always help the maintenance.

-- The research project comes to an end (and with it, its founding).
+* The research project comes to an end (and with it, its founding).
 That’s the tricky situation, long term maintenance is difficult because founders do not plan for this (which happens everywhere).
-If you want to increase the chance that your software work in 5 or 10 years, what you could envisage to do is to distribute your software with its own computational environment.
+If you want to increase the chances that your software work in 5 or 10 years, what you could envisage to do is to distribute your software with its own computational environment.
 This ships your software with the required dependencies and put all this in its own bubble.
-If you are interested to learn more about this, register to the lecture on [Reproducible Computational Environment].
+This greatly enhance long term **Reproducibility** of your work.
+If you are interested to learn more about this, you can register to the lecture on [Reproducible Computational Environment].

 ## Minimal version